omni-us/jsonargparse/CONTRIBUTING.rst

     now run on ``pre-push``.
 If you have an old development environment, please run ``pre-commit install`` again to update the git hooks.

+The ``pre-push`` stage runs several hooks (tests, doctests, mypy, coverage) that take some time.
+These are intended to let developers know problems which must be resolved for any pull request to be considered for merging.
+If you wish to push without running these hooks, use the command ``git push --no-verify``.

 Documentation
 -------------